ThibaultFillion/strengths/paper/examples/example1/README.rst

 To run this example, first step is to run script.py and script_cg.py in the directory.
 Those will output JSON and NumPy files inside the folder.
 Second and last step is to run results.py, which will plot the results using Matplotlib.

-Note: the original results (JSON and NumPy files) inside the directory were generated with an early version of the package and of the script files, and some files were renamed.
+Note: the original results (featured in the paper) were generated with an early version of the package and of those script files, and some files were renamed.
 The instruction

 .. code:: python